NicholasEllul/COMP2401/Assignment3/Readme.txt

         - The daily cost can be no more than 63 and no less than 0
         - The severity number can be no more than 3 and no less than 0

-    To change the limites on these restrictions, see bit fields and defines in struct.h
+    To change the limits on these restrictions, see bit fields and defines in struct.h

+    Issue:
+	The program will crash if letters are entered instead of numbers into the menu input field.

 How to use this software:
     To compile, navigate to the root directory and execute...